GrGLeo/TermArena/README.md

 - The board is compressed using RLE before sending to clients to optimize network usage.

 ## Future Improvements
-- Implement walls on the map to create variety
+- Add the flag, and capturing mechanism.
-- Add the flag, and capturing mechanism
+- Add player abilities (dash & freeze spell).
-- Manage multiplayer, room creation, room finding, room closing.
+- Multiplayer room management.